jdposada/oop/schedule/week-06.md

 - Read Pages 112 - 120 of our Textbook.
     - Code presented at book is available [here](https://github.com/PacktPublishing/Python-Object-Oriented-Programming---4th-edition/tree/main/ch_03).
     - Please come with specific questions about the content to discuss during class.
-- Read the summary of your classmates projects (**The link will be available on August 29th**)
+- Read the summary of your classmates projects
-    - A spreadsheet with your classmates responses is available [here]() so you can see what they are going to do
+    - A spreadsheet with your classmates responses is available [here](https://uninorte-my.sharepoint.com/:x:/g/personal/jposada_uninorte_edu_co/Ec9rork5A4NCgc8PmyP_Q4MBmWcMzw70BFStFUAFPk3o6w?e=O2ehzb) so you can see what they are going to do
 - Below the link for the final project document of two projects from last semester
     - [Animack](https://uninorte-my.sharepoint.com/:b:/g/personal/jposada_uninorte_edu_co/ERApCs-SLdJLoIyHBSsxVy0BqDAseyZxLtXhSXY3JhvgYQ?e=5wLXKN)
     - [Hand Cursor](https://uninorte-my.sharepoint.com/:b:/g/personal/jposada_uninorte_edu_co/Eey4RnJQKpRPrMM3H30H09QB8Gf6oXRhOzpkarlbJDgpvg?e=wb2kao)